pmq20/node-packer/node/doc/api/cluster.md

 Because workers are all separate processes, they can be killed or re-spawned depending on a program's needs, without affecting other workers.
 As long as there are some workers still alive, the server will continue to accept connections.
 If no workers are alive, existing connections will be dropped and new connections will be refused.
 Node.js does not automatically manage the number of workers, however.
 It is the application's responsibility to manage the worker pool based on its own needs.

+Although a primary use case for the `cluster` module is networking, it can also be used for other use cases requiring worker processes.

 ## Class: Worker
 <!-- YAML